Contributed By Arntzen de Besche Advokatfirma AS

-If the supplier files an application for interim injunction before the court and the application is served on the contracting authority during the standstill period, the application itself will suspend the signing of the contract.
-The courts may grant interim injunction to suspend the contract's signing, as long as the contract has not yet been signed.
+Interim measures are available.
+If the supplier files an application for interim injunction before the court and the application is served on the contracting authority during the standstill period, the application itself will suspend the contract signing.
+The courts may grant interim injunction to suspend the contract signing as long as the contract is not yet signed.
 The suspension applies until the dispute is settled in court.

-Anybody with a legal interest and genuine need to have the lawfulness of the decisions, actions and/or omissions of the awarding authority assessed has standing to challenge the awarding authority’s decision, eg, unsuccessful tenderers or tenderers who would otherwise participate for a contract which has been (illegally) awarded directly.
+Anybody with a legal interest and genuine need to have the lawfulness of the decisions, actions and/or omissions of the awarding authority assessed, has a standing to challenge the awarding authority’s decision, eg, unsuccessful tenderers or tenderers who would otherwise participate for a contract which has been (illegally) awarded directly.

-As the courts may not grant an interim injunction if the contract has already been signed, an application for an interim injunction has to be filed during the standstill period.
-The standstill period is normally ten days from the day after the date of the award letter's publication.
+As the courts may not grant interim injunction if the contract has already been signed, an application for interim injunction has to be filed during the standstill period.
+The standstill period is normally ten days from the day after the date of award letter publication.

-An application before the courts for declaring a contract without effect, shortening the term of the contract or imposing penalty fines must be filed within two years of the contract being signed.
-However, if the awarding authority has published a contract award notice in accordance with applicable procurement regulations, or otherwise notified affected suppliers of the entering into contract, a 30 days’ time limit applies commencing from the day after the notice/notification.
-The 30 days’ time limit is suspended if a complaint concerning illegal direct award is filed before the Complaints Board, whereby a new 30 days’ time limit applies from the day after the date of the Complaints Board’s decision.
+An application before the courts for declaring a contract without effect, shortening the term of the contract or imposing penalty fines must be filed within two years after the contract was signed.
+However, if the awarding authority has published a contract award notice in accordance with applicable procurement regulations or otherwise notified affected suppliers of the entering into contract, a 30-day time limit applies commencing from the day after the notice/notification.
+The 30-day time limit is suspended if a complaint concerning illegal direct award is filed before the Complaints Board, whereby a new 30-day time limit applies from the day after the date of the Complaints Board’s decision.

 A three-year general limitation period applies to damages claims.

 The length of complaint proceedings before the Complaints Board varies depending on the caseload, but the processing time is currently 12 months.
-The contracting authority may, however, agree to suspend the contract's signing awaiting the Complaints Board’s decision; if so, the complaint is prioritised, with a current processing time of the months.
+The contracting authority may, however, accept to suspend the contract signing awaiting the Complaints Board’s decision and, if so, the complaint is prioritised with a current processing time of two months.

-Disregarding complaints withdrawn by the complainant, the Complaints Board has considered an average of 178 procurement claims annually in the years 2012 to 2018.
-If only the years 2016 to 2018 are counted, this average number is 132, showing a significant decrease of cases before the Complaints Board in recent previous years.
+Disregarding complaints withdrawn by the complainant, the Complaints Board has considered an average of 167 procurement claims in the years 2012 to 2019.
+Only counting the years 2016 to 2018, the average number is 132, showing a significant decrease of cases before the Complaints Board the previous years.

-The court fee is currently NOK2,875 for interim injunction cases, while the court fee for damages claims is currently NOK5,750 (with an additional NOK3,450 for each day in court).
+The court fee is currently NOK2,930 for interim injunction cases, while the court fee for damages claims is currently NOK5,860 (with an additional NOK3,516 for each day in court).
 As a main rule, the successful party shall be reimbursed its costs from the other party, including any court fees and costs to legal counsel.